aedobbyn/beer-data-science/compile.md

 ```

-Take a look at the table
+Take a look at the table, ordered by number of beers in that style, descending.

 |Collapsed Style          |  Mean ABV| Mean IBU|  Mean SRM| Numer of Beers|